 The traditional modern design has been one of the fastest-growing home-design trends.
 It has influenced the most famous architects, interior designers, and homeowners alike.
 Its allure resides in the fluid combination of traditional family-centric design, rustic and heirloom-statement pieces of furniture, modern functionality, and sleek architectural elements.

 Although it might seem like an extension of the modern farmhouse, where elements are more planned and staged to showcase the contrast, the traditional modern design aspires to create the feeling of legacy, so a home feels like it has taken many well-lived years to come together.
 It’s an exciting marriage of functional vintage with modern comfort.

 For many, the one element that makes their living spaces feel like home is the timeless element.
 Flashy trends might come and go, but when you merge the forward-thinking elements of modern design with a traditional vibe, it will build a solid and long-lasting base.

 If you anchor your interior design with natural materials, colors that blend, and highlight key elements like farm tables, eat-in kitchens, and exposed plumbing, your home will find the perfect balance to become a unique space that will host your family for many, many years.

 If there is one piece of furniture that can be the building block of your traditional modern remodel, it would be the farm table.
 The heart and soul of this home-design style is creating the perfect place for the family to gather.
 Reclaimed wood projects, tables passed on from generation to generation, and original heirloom pieces are at the heart of this trend.

-This is exactly where you can incorporate your rustic decorating ideas, because this is where its influence can shine the most, but unless you are starting from scratch, it is always a good idea to consider the existing decor of your home and find balance in your interior-design choices.
+This is exactly where you can incorporate your rustic decorating ideas, because this is where its influence can shine the most.
+However, unless you are starting from scratch, it is always a good idea to consider the existing decor of your home and find balance in your interior-design choices.